 NOTE: If you are HIV positive, your doctor must register you on the HIV/AIDS Disease Management Programme (DMP) immediately so you may receive treatment to prevent the transmission of the HIV virus from you to your baby.
-This also includes treatment for your new-born baby from birth up to six (6) weeks postnatal.
+This also includes treatment for your newborn baby from birth up to six (6) weeks postnatal.

-Application forms for the HIV/AIDS programme are available on www.gems.gov.za.
-Call the confidential HIV/AIDS DMP number on 0860 436 736, or fax 0800 436 7329, send a please call me to 083 843 6764, or email hiv@gems.gov.za.
+Application forms for the HIV/AIDS programme are available at www.gems.gov.za.
+Call the confidential HIV/AIDS DMP number on 0860 436 736, send a fax to 0800 436 732, send a please call me to 083 843 6764, or email hiv@gems.gov.za.